 The formation of the PV streamer over the Mediterranean was followed by cyclogenesis of Zorbas at the PV streamer's southeastern flank (Fig. 2a-c).
 The PV streamer broke up at the time of cyclogenesis, resulting in the formation of a PV cutoff (Fig. 2b).
-In the subsequent 24 h, the cyclone intensified rapidly and at the same time the PV cutoff was eroded, indicating the presence of intense diabatic processes.
-Shortly before cyclogenesis, the large mean sea level pressure gradient between a surface high pressure system over eastern Europe and a surface low pressure area over the Levantine Sea resulted in strong low-level advection of air with low θ_e across the Aegean Sea (Fig. 2a,d, for geographical locations see Fig. 3a).
-Air with anomalously high θ_e was present over Libya and at cyclogenesis in immediate proximity of the cyclone centre (hatched regions in Fig. 2d,e).
-A detailed trajectory analysis (see supplementary material S1 and Figs. S1, S2, and S3) shows that the low-level air in the 850-950 hPa layer and within a radius of 250 km around the cyclone centre at the time of genesis (1200 UTC 27 Sep 2018) originated from the Aegean and Black Sea and was substantially moistened by sea-surface fluxes as it traveled across the Aegean Sea.
-This is consistent with the direction of low-level winds (Fig. 2d,e).
-The relevance of strong advection of cold and dry air and moistening by surface fluxes over the Mediterranean has already been pointed out for medicane formation in the western Mediterranean (Miglietta and Rotunno, 2019).
-A day after cyclogenesis, a low-level θ_e maximum was present in the cyclone centre (Fig. 2f) and, as diagnosed by the CPS, Zorbas had aquired a deep warm core at this time (Fig. 3b).
-The system aguired an equivalent barotropic structure, i.e. the surface cyclone, the minimum of geopotential height at 500 hPa, and the upper-level PV maximum were vertically aligned (Fig. 2c,f).
-The upper-level PV cutoff had decayed and the small-scale PV maximum with values around 2 PVU above the cyclone centre at 1200 UTC 28 Sep 2018 marked the upper end (at around 400 hPa) of a vertically extended diabatic PV maximum above the cyclone centre that was disconnected from the stratospheric high PV reservoir (not shown).
+In the subsequent 24 h, the cyclone intensified rapidly, and at the same time the PV cutoff was eroded, indicating the presence of intense diabatic processes.
+Shortly before cyclogenesis, the large mean sea level pressure gradient between a surface high-pressure system over eastern Europe and a surface low-pressure area over the Levantine Sea resulted in strong low-level advection of air with low θ_e across the Aegean Sea (Fig. 2a, d; for geographical locations see Fig. 3a).
+Air with anomalously high θ_e was present over Libya and at cyclogenesis in immediate proximity to the cyclone center (hatched regions in Fig. 2d, e).
+A detailed trajectory analysis (see Sect.
+S1 and Figs. S1, S2, and S3) shows that the low-level air in the 850-950 hPa layer and within a radius of 250 km around the cyclone center at the time of genesis (12:00 UTC 27 September 2018) originated from the Aegean Sea and Black Sea and was substantially moistened by sea-surface fluxes as it traveled across the Aegean Sea.
+This is consistent with the direction of low-level winds (Fig. 2d, e).
+The relevance of strong advection of cold and dry air and of moistening by surface fluxes over the Mediterranean has already been pointed out for medicane formation in the western Mediterranean (Miglietta and Rotunno, 2019).
+A day after cyclogenesis, a low-level θ_e maximum was present in the cyclone center (Fig. 2f), and, as diagnosed by the CPS, Zorbas had acquired a deep warm core at this time (Fig. 3b).
+The system acquired an equivalent barotropic structure; i.e. the surface cyclone, the minimum of geopotential height at 500 hPa, and the upper-level PV maximum were vertically aligned (Fig. 2c, f).
+The upper-level PV cutoff had decayed and the small-scale PV maximum with values around 2 PVU (potential vorticity unit; 1 PVU is equivalent to $10^{-6} \text{ m}^2 \text{ s}^{-1} \text{ K kg}^{-1}$.) above the cyclone center at 12:00 UTC on 28 September 2018 marked the upper end (at around 400 hPa) of a vertically extended diabatic PV maximum above the cyclone center that was disconnected from the stratospheric high-PV reservoir (not shown).
 The presence of a mid- and low-tropospheric PV maximum and an upper-tropospheric PV minimum are characteristic for many medicanes (Miglietta et al., 2017).